HarshitDevsainia/Simple-Todo/README.md

-### 🚀 SimpleTodo AI – Smart Todo App with AI Assist
+### 🚀 SimpleTodo – Smart Todo App with AI Assist

-EduFlow AI is a modern Next.js Todo application with a premium glassmorphism UI and AI-powered features.
+SimpleTodo is a modern Next.js Todo application with a premium glassmorphism UI and AI-powered features.
 It helps users manage tasks efficiently and improves productivity using AI assistance like task correction and smart suggestions.

 ### ✨ Features